Vasilije Kostov

-Career
+Early life

-Kostov arrived at the Red Star Belgrade youth school at the age of just seven and went through all the younger categories.
-Kostov also stood out for his phenomenal shot from distance, scoring a goal in the youth eternal derby against Partizan, which ended in a victory for Red Star Belgrade.
-Despite being one of the youngest footballers on the field, he took on the responsibility and with a goal from the penalty spot, an attractive panenka.
-On 14 November 2024, Kostov extended his contract with Red Star Belgrade until 2027.
+Kostov first played football at the age of six for ŠF Royal FC, and in 2016, after two and a half years arrived at the Red Star Belgrade youth school and went through all the younger categories.
+Kostov also stood out for his phenomenal shot from distance, scoring a goal in the youth eternal derby against Partizan, which ended in a victory for Red Star.
+Despite being one of the youngest footballers on the field, Kostov took on the responsibility and with a goal from the penalty spot, an attractive panenka.
+On 14 November 2024, Kostov extended his contract with Red Star until 2027.

+Club career

-On 3 January 2025, Kostov was promoted to the first team from Red Star U-19 team.
-On 16 January 2025, he made his debut for the first team in a friendly match in Antalya against OFK Beograd.
-On 26 February 2025, Kostov was first included in the club's main team's roster for the Serbian SuperLiga match against Železničar Pančevo, but did not play.
-On 6 April 2025, he made his debut in the Serbian SuperLiga championship, coming on as a substitute in the match against OFK Beograd.
+On 3 January 2025, Kostov was promoted to the first team from Red Star Belgrade U19 team.
+On 16 January, Kostov made his debut for the first team in a friendly match in Antalya against OFK Beograd.
+On 26 February, Kostov was first included in the club's main team's roster for the Serbian SuperLiga match against Železničar Pančevo, but did not play.
+On 6 April, Kostov made his debut in the Serbian SuperLiga championship, coming on as a substitute in the match against OFK Beograd.
+On 2 October, Kostov scored his first UEFA Europa League goal at the age of 17 years, 4 months and 21 days in the league phase match against Porto – becoming the youngest scorer in the European competition of Red Star.
+On 31 October, Kostov extended his contract with Red Star until 2028.

+On 22 February 2026, Kostov scored his first goal in the Eternal derby at the age of 17 years, 9 months and 11 days in the Serbian SuperLiga match against Partizan Belgrade – becoming the youngest scorer in the Eternal derby.

+International career

+On 11 October 2025, Kostov made his debut for the Serbia national team at the age of 17 years and 5 months in the 2026 FIFA World Cup qualification – UEFA Group K match against Albania.

+Personal life

+On 14 October 2025, Kostov was named for The Guardians Next Generation 2025.